What pay and conditions arrangements apply to “unattached teachers”?

 “Unattached teachers” are teachers employed by local authorities in central capacities.
 Most unattached teachers are, in fact, attached, albeit to services or units rather than schools.
 They are employed in accordance with the provisions of the School Teachers Pay and Conditions Document (STPCD) and the Burgundy Book agreement.
 Until recently, unlike teachers employed in mainstream schools, unattached teachers did not enjoy the full protection of the STPCD pay provisions.
 Instead, their pay was determined by reference to “whichever” pay provisions of the STPCD were considered appropriate by the local authority - which was able to disapply provisions in the STPCD that would apply to all other teachers.

 The NEU has repeatedly voiced its concern that there was no good reason to treat unattached teachers differently.
-The Union’s persistence paid off in 2016, when the STPCD was changed to state that “The remuneration of an unattached teacher must be determined in accordance with the relevant provisions of this Document by the relevant body, having regard to its pay policy and the teacher’s particular post within the staffing structure” (STPCD Section 2, paragraph 39.1).
-The full provisions of the Document apply, depending only on whether the teacher’s post is that of a leadership teacher, other qualified teacher or unqualified teacher.
+The Union’s persistence paid off in 2016, when the STPCD was changed now stating that “The remuneration of an unattached teacher must be determined in accordance with the relevant provisions of this Document by the relevant body, having regard to its pay policy and the teacher’s particular post within the staffing structure. ” (STPCD, paragraph 39- Unattached Teachers) The full provisions of the Document apply, depending only on whether the teacher’s post is that of a leadership teacher, other qualified teacher or unqualified teacher.

 What are the key issues facing unattached teachers?